In this Seeking Alpha vs. Motley Fool Review we will help you find out which Investment Platform is better for you.

 Motley Fool

-The Motley Fool offers various tools to help make informed investment decisions.
+While Motley Fool does offer some investing tools, they are not nearly as robust or helpful as Seeking Alpha’s.
 Its main tools are Probability Simulators, Potential Growth Indicators, and Portfolio Allocators.

 - Indicators: The Potential Growth Indicator measures the cash sitting in taxable money market accounts versus the total value of U.S. stocks.
 It tells us how hesitant or how eager investors are to have money into the stock market.
 The PGI is designed to give a sense of investor sentiment for using their available cash to invest in the markets.
 The higher the PGI is, the less excited investors are to invest today.